Final report for WPDP21-016

 Through replicated block design models, qualitative field testing and quantitative lab testing were conducted on 20 varieties at the 4 research sites.
 The 20 varieties were selected as the most adaptive and promising cereal grains with the adequate stock available from five previous years of grassroots grain trials in the Rocky Mountain Seed Alliance's Heritage Grain Trials Program.
 This data collection was implemented to enhance the data available for heritage grains and ancient grains, and to help farmers assess if they are compatible for their own practices, soils, crop methods, and markets.
 This will also allow for comparisons to conventional varieties that have extensive performance data.

 In order to compare varieties and to compare grain quality to conventional varieties, we tested grain for moisture, test weight, 100 seed count, falling number, protein, stalk nitrogen, and wet gluten and gluten index.
 Grains were collected and combined per variety per site from the 4 field sites and sent to Great Plains Lab for lab testing, other than the stalk nitrogen that was send to Ward Lab.
-These results are still being analyzed and will be available in the final version of the Heritage Grain Guidebook.
+These results are available in the final version of the Heritage Grain Guidebook.

 Results and discussion

-Data is still being compiled and analyzed, and will be available in the forthcoming Heritage Grain Guidebook, which will be freely available on the Rocky Mountain Seed Alliance website (www.RockyMountainSeeds.org).
+Data is compiled and analyzed, and is available through the Heritage Grain Guidebook, which will be freely available on the Rocky Mountain Seed Alliance website (www.RockyMountainSeeds.org).
 Yield results and qualitative data have been assessed.
 Varieties in the trials are listed here from highest yielding to lowest in pounds per acre, with moisture rates incorporated in the calculations.
 This order also generally reflects weed and pest pressure resistance.

 - Sangaste rye